 If staff have any concerns about a child's welfare, they should act on them immediately.
-If staff have a concern, they should follow this policy and speak to the Designated Senior Person/DSL (or deputy).
-The designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+If staff have a concern, they should follow this policy and speak to the SDSL/DSL.
+The SDSL/DSL are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to a safeguarding concern.